CiscoDevNet/cdo-deploy-sdc/README.md

 ### CPU/RAM Requirements
 The resource requirements are for both bare-metal Ubuntu installations as well as virtual installations like VMWare, Nutanix, Cisco Modeling Labs, qemu, AWS, Azure, etc.
 - SDC Container Only
-  - CPU Requirement: 2 CPU Cores/vCPUs
+  - CPU Requirement: 2 CPU Cores/vCPUs Minimum
-  - RAM Requirement: 2 Gig
+  - RAM Requirement: 2 Gig Minimum
 - SDC and Secure Events Connector (SEC) Containers
-  - CPU Requirement: 6 CPU Cores/vCPUs
+  - CPU Requirement: 4 CPU Cores/vCPUs Minimum
-  - RAM Requirement: 10 Gig
+  - RAM Requirement: 8 Gig Minimum

 ### Networking Requirements
 - A static IP address or DHCP reservation on the Ubuntu server to ensure the Ubuntu system's IP address does not change